CodeYourFuture/fundamentals-course/lesson-2.md

 ## Homework presentation

 For last week's homework, you will have made a presentation about something you learned in the last week.
 Now is your chance to present it!

-We'll break into 2 groups and take turns to present to the rest of the groups.
+We'll break into groups of 3 - 4 and take turns to present to the rest of your group for **5 minutes**.

 Remember that communicating information to others is a really important skill for programmers.
+Here are some tips for your presentation:

+* Present to your classmates, not just to the volunteer
+* Speak clearly
+* Face the people you're talking to, as much as possible.
+Don't just face the screen
+* Try to make it fun!
+* Stick to the time.
+The volunteer will cut you off at 5 minutes!

 ## Homework in perspective - how is it applicable?

 Although the block-based coding you practiced for homework solved only simple problems with a simple language, we'll look briefly at four concepts you used which are also at the heart of professional coding.

 <!-- TODO: write this up properly -->
 (mentor notes: 15 minutes. sequence, repetition with loops, conditional execution with if/else, and breaking bigger problems into smaller problems, with functions.
 Possibly showing representations in JS).

 ## Help with Homework Exercises